Meet the collaborative

 At LMC, we’re building a brighter future for Latino media—and the communities it serves.
 As the nation’s leading advocate for sustainable journalism, we forge powerful collaborations with over 25 Latino networks and media outlets representing over 100 TV, radio, digital, and print platforms.
 Together, we’re transforming the media landscape by championing policies that uplift Latino voices, providing capacity-building support, and creating opportunities for direct funding, joint media projects, and innovative storytelling.
 Our mission is clear: to inform, empower, and serve Latino communities across the country.
 Explore our network of partners below and see how we’re making an impact together!

-• Founded in 1986, Alianza Metropolitan News is a print and online bilingual community newspaper.
-Since 2006, it has won 70 national awards for Excellence in Journalism from organizations like the National Association of Hispanic Publications and New America Media.
-The newspaper covers a wide range of topics, including local news in the Bay Area, state and national news, politics, immigration, health, and entertainment, serving various Latino generations.
-Headquartered in Silicon Valley, Alianza News is committed to diversity, inclusion, and equality, reflected both in its staff and the issues it covers, which resonate with the Hispanic community in the San Francisco Bay Area.
+• Founded in 1986, Alianza Metropolitan News is a bilingual community newspaper in print and online.
+Since 2006, it has earned 70 national Excellence in Journalism awards.
+These honors come from organizations such as the National Association of Hispanic Publications and New America Media.
+The paper covers local Bay Area news as well as state and national issues.
+Based in Silicon Valley, it promotes diversity, inclusion, and equality.

 • Since its founding in August 1990, Vida en el Valle has continually evolved, starting as a print publication with stories in both English and Spanish.
 It launched a website in 1995 to expand its reach, and two decades ago, it introduced zoned editions in Merced and Modesto, later expanding to Stockton and Sacramento.
 Three years ago, the Vida en el Vallewebsite became part of The Fresno Bee, further broadening its audience.
 Over the years, the publication has issued more than 1,300 editions, covering a wide range of topics, and has won 14 José Martí awards for being the nation's best bilingual newspaper, along with numerous other accolades from the National Association of Hispanic Publications.

-• About El Latino - El Latino is the largest Hispanic newspaper in San Diego and the biggest Hispanic-owned Spanish-language publication in California.
-For 22 years, it has delivered accurate and relevant content to the San Diego Hispanic community, with a weekly circulation of 77,894 audited copies.
-The newspaper also hosts ¡Celebrando!, an annual interactive health and beauty event aimed for Latinas.
-El Latino is 100% minority/women owned.
+• The largest Hispanic newspaper in San Diego and the largest Hispanic-owned Spanish-language publication in California.
+For 22 years, it has delivered accurate, relevant news to the local Hispanic community, with a weekly audited circulation of 77,894.
+El Latino also hosts ¡Celebrando!, an annual interactive health and beauty event for Latinas, and is 100% minority- and women-owned.

 • El Informador Del Valle is entering its 27th year of service and has firmly established itself as the voice of the Latino communities in the Inland and Coachella Valleys.
 As major print media outlets experience declining readership in ethnic communities, El Informador del Valle has become the primary alternative for local news.
 It stands out as the oldest 100% Spanish/Latino-owned and operated newspaper in the region, effectively serving the Latino markets of Inland and Coachella Valleys.